 Credit Card Interchange Rates: What You Need to Know About Payment Processing Fees

-Researching credit card interchange rates isn’t the most exhilarating aspect of running a business, nor is it the easiest–– especially you’re faced with niche financial terminology that few people understand and even fewer have the capacity to explain.
+Researching credit card interchange rates isn’t the most exhilarating aspect of running a business, nor is it the easiest–– especially when you’re faced with niche financial terminology that few people understand and even fewer can explain.

-However, understanding the benefits and expenses of credit card interchange rates can help you understand your business’s financial statements, so you can make better decisions based on them (such as which credit cards to accept and decline at your cash wrap).
+However, understanding the benefits and expenses of interchange rates can help you understand your business’s financial statements and the reality of what merchants pay for card processing so that you can make better decisions and be knowledgeable about the payments industry.

-Fortunately, credit card interchange rates are a lot less complicated than they sound.
-So, let’s break down the basics of credit card interchange pricing – starting with what it means – so that you can decode your company’s financial statements and make more informed business decisions.
+Fortunately, interchange rates are a lot less complicated than they sound.
+So, let’s break down the basics of interchange pricing – starting with what it means – so that you can decode your company’s financial statements and make more informed business decisions.

-When your customers make a credit card purchase, your bank (the merchant bank) is paid instantly by the card association of your customer’s bank (the issuing bank) before your customer’s bank actually collects the payment from your customer.
+When your customers make a credit purchase, your bank (the merchant bank) is paid instantly by the card association of your customer’s credit card bank (the issuing bank) before the cardholder bank actually collects the payment from your customer.
 Interchange pricing has two major benefits for merchants:

 The “interchange” cost refers to the set fee your customer’s card association charges your bank for immediate payment processing, and for taking on any issues come up with the customer’s payment.
-Credit card interchange fees are actually how banks make the majority of their revenue and they usually represent the largest payment processing expense for merchants.
+Credit interchange fees are actually how banks make the majority of their revenue and they usually represent the largest payment processing expense for merchants, which can be significant, especially for small businesses.

 However, few can agree on how much card companies should charge for interchange.
 PYMNTS reports, “Interchange fees are a longstanding point of contention between merchants, banks and the card networks – and it’s an issue that ended up in front of the Supreme Court, which ruled in favor of the card networks.”